henry2004y/Vlasiator.jl/docs/src/log.md

 [^3]: The timings are for a single CPU on Vorna, a local cluster at University of Helsinki with Intel Xeon CPUs.
 With multithreading, the Julia timings can scale linearly on a node with the number of cores used.
 For example, with 8 threads, Julia takes ~80s to finish.

+## Precision

+For post-processing and data analysis purposes, it makes less sense to stick to double precisions, so we consistently use `Float32` in Vlasiator.jl.
+(Not exactly, in fact in VDF plots we are still using double precision if `f` is saved in `Float64`.)

 ## Memory

 Vlasiator output files can be large.
 If we have limited memory relative to the file size, Vlasiator.jl provide direct hard disk mapping through `mmap` in Julia.
 With this mechanism you never need to worry about unable to process data with small free memory.

+## Parallelism

+The current design choice is to achieve optimal serial performance per file, and apply parallel processing across individual files.
+In most common cases, the time it takes for post-processing one snapshot is reasonably short, but the number of snapshots are large.
+Julia's built-in support for all kinds of parallelism paradigm (multithreads, multiprocess, channel) and external support from packages (MPI.jl, Polyester.jl) can be relatively easily incorported to make the whole workflow parallel.

 ## VTK